diego-glm/groundReasoning/README.md

 ## Sources

-These were the sources that were used within the Ground Reasoning files: (Not require)
+These were the sources that were used within the Ground Reasoning files: (Not required)

 [turtlebot](https://github.com/turtlebot/turtlebot.git): The turtlebot stack provides all the basic drivers for running and using a TurtleBot with ROS.